microsoft/typespec/packages/website/src/docs/language-basics/enums.md

 # Enums

 Enums allow a developer to define a set of named constants.
 Using enums can make it easier to document intent, or create a set of distinct cases.
-Enums can either be numeric or string based enums.
-For other types look into [union]({{"/docs/language-basics/unions" | url}})
+Enums can either be numeric or string-based.
+For other types, look into [union]({{"/docs/language-basics/unions" | url}})

 ## Basics